 The American-Made Solar Prize is a $3 million competition designed to revitalize solar manufacturing in the United States by supporting entrepreneurs as they develop transformative technology ideas into concepts and then into early-stage prototypes ready for industry testing.

 The semifinalists moved on to the second phase of the competition, called the Set!
 Contest, to design a proof of concept and identify market demand for their solution.
-In June 2019, 10 teams were selected to receive $100,000 in funding and $75,000 in vouchers to use at the National Laboratories and elsewhere within the American-Made Network to advance their prototypes.
+In June 2019, 10 teams were selected as finalists to receive $100,000 in funding and $75,000 in vouchers to use at the National Laboratories and elsewhere within the American-Made Network to advance their prototypes.

 BREK Electronics (Finalist)—High-Capacity 250 Kilowatt Silicon Carbide Solar String Inverter

 Location: Boulder, CO

 Project Summary: This power electronics startup aims to disrupt the solar inverter market through U.S. leadership in new material innovation.